atomist/org-visualizer/README.md

 #### Creating the Database

-Data about each repository is stored locally in a PostgreSQL database.
+Data about your repositories are stored locally in a PostgreSQL database.

-Before starting to use org-visualizer, you need to create the required database by running the following command after starting your local PostgreSQL server:
+Before starting to use `org-visualizer`, you need to create the required database by running the following command after starting your local PostgreSQL server:

 ```
 $ npm run db:create
 ```

-In order to clean up and remove the database, run:
+To clean up and remove the database, run:

 ```
 $ npm run db:delete